 - Input Raster—Select a 6-band imagery.
 For more details regarding input raster, see Recommended imagery configuration.

-- Output Folder—Any directory of your choice on your machine.
+- Output Folder—Select a directory on your machine.

-- Class Value Field— If a feature class is used in the preceding step, add the ClassValue field referencing the class value assigned to burn scar within the mentioned feature class.
+- Class Value Field— If a feature class is used in the preceding step, set the ClassValue field representing the class value assigned to burn scar in the mentioned feature class.

 - Set the variables under the Environments tab.